-What could be worse is if they have a recurring but unpredictable pattern of absence, which could lead to time spent juggling their responsibilities around.
-For project-based businesses this is inconvenient, but for smaller service businesses where rotas ensure the right number of people are there to serve demand, it can potentially be quite harmful.
+Someone with a recurring and unpredictable pattern of short absences are the worst because of the time spent juggling their responsibilities around.
+For project-based businesses it's inconvenient, but for smaller service businesses where you need the right number of people to serve demand, it can potentially be quite harmful.

 How do you calculate the Bradford Factor?